Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Middle Tennessee vs. UConn College Football Odds, Plays and Insights

-The Middle Tennessee Blue Raiders (2-4) are a heavy 14.5-point favorite heading into their matchup on Friday, October 22, 2021 against the UConn Huskies (1-7).
-The point total for the game is set at 54.
+The Middle Tennessee Blue Raiders (2-4) are a heavy 15-point favorite heading into their matchup on Friday, October 22, 2021 against the UConn Huskies (1-7).
+The contest has an over/under of 54 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.